GDSC-CEC/HacktoberFest-2022-Blog-Writing/anamaya1729.md

 * Intel Curie - The Intel Curie is a series of small form-factor barebone computer kits for an Intel Core processor series, introduced in 2012.

+## Game Development

+* C++ - C++ is an object-oriented programming language which gives a clear structure to programs and allows code to be reused, lowering development costs.

+* C# - C# (C-Sharp) is a programming language developed by Microsoft that runs on the .NET Framework.
+C# is used to develop web apps, desktop apps, mobile apps, games and much more.

+* Nuke - Nuke is a node-based digital compositing and visual effects application first developed by Digital Domain, and used for television and film post-production.

+* Unreal Engine - Unreal Engine is the world's most open and advanced real-time 3D creation tool for photoreal visuals and immersive experiences.

+* Unity - Unity is a tool that allows you to accomplish different types of tasks related to the game production process.
+Unity provides game developers with a 2D and 3D platform to create video games.

+* Autodesk Maya - Maya is a professional 3D animation, modeling, simulation, and rendering toolset, designed for creating realistic characters and blockbuster-worthy effects.

+* Adobe Photoshop - Adobe Photoshop is a raster graphics editor developed and published by Adobe Inc. for Windows and macOS.

 ### This list is a work in progress.
 Please feel free to contribute to it by submitting a pull request.
 Created by Anamaya Sharma.
 Thank you!